Yafei-W/ultimate-gong-zhu/README.md

 - From pCloud at http://u.pc.cd/ae5otalK;
 - From Baidu at https://pan.baidu.com/s/1r914-Y_5unBJEfgBziTY4g with code "mbjp".

 The binaries are packaged with Oracle Java 17.
 Download the zip file of your platform, unzip and run the UltimateGongZhu script under the bin folder .
 Once the program starts, click the "Menu" button on the bottom-right of the window to access a pop-up menu.
 Select "Help", then "Getting Started" and "The App" for further instructions.

+Note that this is a closed-source project.
+Only releases are available.

 Submit issues and suggestions to https://github.com/Yafei-W/ultimate-gong-zhu/issues.